miniproject-cc/Library-Book-Inventory-Management-and-Search-API/README.md

 ## Library Book Inventory Management And Search API

 This project is intented to help librarians save their time as well as their resources by using this Book Inventory Management App.
-The restful API that this app provides can be used to store a range a titles that are available in the library as well manage them on day to day basis.
-The API also provides features using external services including helping librarians to discover millions of new titls on Google Books and research new fields and their reviews on Twitter API.
+The RESTful API that this app provides can be used to store a range a titles that are available in the library as well manage them on day to day basis.
+The API also provides features using external services including helping librarians to discover millions of new titles on Google Books and research new fields and their reviews on Twitter API.

 A MySQL database that can be hosted using AWS dedicated Database servers and can include a range of book attributes including price and region details.